lxl66566/my-key-data/README.md

 # my-key-data
-very important data of me, to decrease the damage after phisical crash
+important data of me, to decrease the damage after phisical crash,

-galgame里面的存档归档记得把`-`和后面的给去了
+and to memorize my experiences, like galgame times.